WilliamLiu-1997/3D-Tiles-RendererJS-3DGS-Plugin/README.md

 To avoid that artifact:

 - Prefer globe materials with `transparent = false` and `depthWrite = true`
-- Or render the globe and splats in separate passes if the globe must stay transparent
+- Or use separate render passes for the globe and splats if the globe must stay transparent

+Using a separate render pass for the splats is also a valid approach when you need to keep the globe in a transparent pipeline.

 For example, the demo forces each imagery tile back into the opaque pass when it loads: